UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 Keto-Friendly Foods

 Whether you’re on a keto diet for weight loss, general health, or adjunct therapy, we recommend eating a mostly whole-foods diet for several reasons.
-First, it’s easier to know what’s in your food and avoid unintentionally consuming hidden ingredients that may kick you out of ketosis.
-Second, cooking with whole ingredients rather than consuming processed foods is less expensive and you can make meals in bulk and refrigerate or freeze leftovers for easy, wholesome meals down the road.
+First, it’s easier to know what’s in your food and avoid unintentionally consuming hidden ingredients that aren’t keto-friendly.
+Second, cooking with whole ingredients rather than consuming processed foods is less expensive, and you can make meals in bulk and refrigerate or freeze leftovers for easy, nutritious meals down the road.
 Finally, whole foods are good for you and they taste great, especially when you have great recipes to follow!

-To get you started, we share several recipes in this guide to help you keto meal plan; you’ll also find recipe-blog recommendations below.
+To get you started, we share several recipes in this guide to help you with keto meal planning.
+You’ll find recipe blog recommendations below, too.
 But you can also get going by grabbing and cooking with the following keto-friendly ingredients from the food list below, making sure to mind your daily macros, especially your net carbs, when determining portions.

 Ingredients to Cook With and Eat

 This is a starter list to get you going when you head to the grocery store.
-Add the following low-carbohydrate options that you like, including plenty of non-starchy vegetables, to your shopping list and look and eat to your macros with these items and you’re on your way!
+Add the following low-carbohydrate options that you like to your shopping list; then cook and eat to your macros with these items, and you’re on your way!

 • Almond flour (great for baking and breading)